philippe75004/philippe75004-Penetration-Testing-0-Homework-main/README.md

   3. What mitigation strategies can you recommendations for the client to protect their server:

-**Output Encoding, Safe Links, HTML Sanitization and other controls will mitigate and usually a WAF like citrix have these controls to prevent.**
+**Output Encoding, Safe Links, HTML Sanitization and other controls will mitigate and usually a WAF like citrix ADC have these controls to prevent.**

  **References**: